 It has taken June Bradbury – an intensive care nurse – fourteen years of tireless work, but she has now persuaded businesses in one sprawling industrial area of Cape Town to stop poisoning, and accept that there are benefits to having a wild cat colony nearby.

 June’s tiny organisation, the ‘Cat Trapping Sterilisation Network’ humanely traps cats when contacted by local businesses, and whisks them away to a vet who sterilises them, and administers any medical help the cats need.
 After treatment June returns the cats to their familiar territory, where they may still raid the occasional bin, but June will have talked the business owners through minimising their impact.

 “More and more businesses are agreeing to live and let live,” she says.
 “The cats are happy and productive partners because they keep pests under control.
 It’s a long process of education but we are slowly winning and that’s because workers dislike poisoning and often urge the managers to find another solution.”

 Jackie Steyl, who works for DairyBelle, explains how June has helped with the feral cats that live near the dairy company’s factory:

-“The workers here asked management if we could try sterilization because they become fond of the cats and dislike the thought of poisoning them.
+“The workers here asked management if we could try sterilisation because they become fond of the cats and dislike the thought of poisioning them.
 Management are people too and they support the programme.
 It works very well and both the people and cats are happy,” says Jackie.